runeberry/PlayerMadeQuests/docs/quests/objectives/index.md

 ## Supported Objectives

 PMQ currently supports the following quest objectives.
-Each link will take you to more information detailing the conditions and other parameters supported by that objective.
+Each link will take you to more information detailing the parameters supported by that objective.

 |Objective|Description
 |-|-